helgoboss/helgobox/doc/user-guide.md

   direction.
 The possible values are:
   - **Knob/Fader:** A control element that emits continuous absolute values.
 Examples: Faders, knobs, modulation wheel, pitch bend, ribbon controller.
-  - **Switch:** A control element that can be pressed and emits absolute values.
+  - **Momentary switch:** A control element that can be pressed and emits absolute values.
 It emits a > 0% value when pressing it and optionally a 0% value when releasing it.
 Examples: Damper pedal.
+    - Hint: There's no option "Toggle switch" because ReaLearn can only take full control with momentary switches.
+So make sure your controller buttons are in momentary mode!
+ReaLearn itself provides a toggle mode that is naturally more capable than your controller's built-in toggle mode.
   - **Encoder (type _x_):** A control element that emits relative values, usually an endless rotary encoder.
 The _x_ specifies _how_ the relative values are sent.
 This 1:1 corresponds to the relative modes in REAPER's built-in MIDI learn: